3-day Mongolian Bike Tour

 Overview

-This bike tour is a time travel that takes you back a few hundred years to experience a life of tranquil existence in harmony with nature.
-Cycle off the beaten path through vast grasslands, rolling hills, and wooded mountains of Siberia, where hundreds of horse gallop across your way.
-Allow yourself to be captivated by the beauty of pristine nature while experiencing the authentic lifestyle and rich cultural heritage of Mongolians, shared directly by hospitable nomads and your expert guide.
-The tour offers a well-optimized balance of beautiful landscapes, cultural experiences, and physical activity.
+This bike tour is a journey through time, taking you back centuries to experience a life of tranquil existence in harmony with nature.
+Cycle off the beaten path through vast grasslands—where hundreds of horses gallop across your path—rolling hills, and the wooded mountains of the southern fringes of Siberia.
+Allow yourself to be captivated by the beauty of pristine wilderness while experiencing the authentic lifestyle and rich cultural heritage of Mongolia, shared directly by hospitable nomads and your expert guide.
+This tour offers a perfectly balanced blend of breathtaking landscapes, cultural immersion, and invigorating outdoor activity.

 Hightlights